mariaxarisi/Bitonic-Sort/README.md

     ```bash
     Sorted Sequence
     Time: <Execution Time>
+    Do you want to print the sorted sequence? (y/n):
     ```

+    **Note**: If you want to see the sorted sequence, press the character 'y' and then enter.
+However, ensure first that there is enough space to gather all the numbers in one process.

 6. **Clean up** the directory of the files generated using the following command:
     ```bash